Last Updated on October 26, 2023 by Sorin Petroj

 Generally, players choose any of the stretches and perform two sets of 10 reps.
 Research shows dynamic stretches are the most effective ones.
 Dynamic stretches involve stretching with movements without intervals, while static stretches are where you hold a stretch for a prolonged period.

 Do not rush into complex stretches, but dedicate yourself to simple exercises and make progressive advancements.
 You can first focus on improved movements.
-Being more flexible will make improved movements easier.
+Being more flexible will make improved activities easier.
 Start with these stretches to improve your flexibility and maintain good health.

 4. Master Your Strokes And Drills

 You don’t want to forget your basic strokes and tactics.
-It is important to practice table tennis movement warm-ups, just as it’s important to do the stretches and exercises when warming up.
+It is essential to practice table tennis movement warm-ups, just as it’s important to do the stretches and exercises when warming up.
 Take some time and drill with a partner to help improve your strokes.

 5. Maintain Your Balance And Posture

-You will need certain muscles in your lower limb for good posture, so the goal should be to generate more force into the ground when warming up.
+You will need specific muscles in your lower limb for good posture, so the goal should be to generate more force into the ground when warming up.
 Also, consider keeping your back straight and butt tight as far as possible when performing hamstring sweeps or butt kicks during the warm-up.

 Be sure to practice your neutral positions so you can serve and receive well.
 For a neutral serve, rally a ball cross-court.
-Set up a base near the centerline and take a balanced stance with your racket hand just behind you.
-If you come to the net, follow up with both your forehand and backhand volleys, and do this for every ball you hit.
+Set a base near the centerline and take a balanced stance with your racket hand behind you.
+If you come to the net, follow up with your forehand and backhand volleys, and do this for every ball you hit.

 6. Go Over Every Possible Shot